sebastienrousseau/crypto-service/README.md

 ## ❤️ Contributing

-Thank you for using Crypto Service!
+Thank you for using Crypto Service Suite!
 If you like the library, it would be great if you can give it a star ⭐ on [GitHub][17].

 There are also many ways in which you can participate in this project, for